equalsraf/git-talk/git.md

 1. In 2005 Linus Torvalds needed a version control system for the kernel - fast and safe
 2. Someone else wanted git to support a workflow for **[RANDOM WORKFLOW HERE]**
-3. Repeat step 2. for ~10 years
+3. Repeat step 2. for >10 years

 **Result:** git supports lots of workflows, Google git?
 About 240.000.000 results

 ---
 class: bottom, right
+background-size: contain
 background-image: url(scared.jpg)
 ## scary for new users
 ---